beep-projects/telegram.bot/README.md

 You have two options:

 - You either make the bot to chat with you directly, then you need your personal chat id.
-- Or you make the bot to chat with a group, then you have to add the bot first to that group.
+- Or you make the bot to chat with a group, then you have to add the bot to that group.

 <sub>(One note about bots in groups: By default, bots can only read **commands** which are posted in groups and not all messages.
 A command is a single words (`[a-z_0-9]{1,32}`) with a prefixed `/`, e.g. `/help`.
 If you want that your bot can receive all messages from a group, you have to promote it to be a group admin. )</sub>

-What ever your choice is, send a message to the group, or to your bot and call the following command.
+What ever your choice is, send a message to the group or to your bot and call the following command.
 This will give you a list of chat ids, from which the bot got updates.

 ```bash
 beep@projects:~$ telegram.bot --get_chatid --bottoken 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw